 Multimedia content like photos and videos are frequently shared among its users.

 When we take pictures using our mobile devices, sensitive data (EXIF metadata) are created without our knowledge.

-Examples of such are our exact location in terms of GPS coordinates at that time of photo capture, our make & model of the device used, if we ever made alterations or edits to that image, and many more.
+Examples of such are our exact location in terms of GPS coordinates at the time of photo capture, our make & model of the device used, if we ever made alterations or edits to that image, and many more.

-There are times where we do not want others to know our photo metadata when we send it over Telegram.
+Sometimes we do not want others to know our photo metadata when we send it over Telegram.

 This article will dive into the testing of how Telegram handles our photo metadata when we send it over their network.

 We had set up two (2) different mobile phones, each having its unique Telegram account.

 Phone A will take a photo containing EXIF data and be the sender.